novamoth/brain-problem-games/_posts/2024-05-25-Hello-Charlotte.md

 visit: "https://etherane.weebly.com/"
 ---

-No one I've spoken to seems to know this series, and yet it has an Overwhelmingly Positive review score on steam.
+No one I've spoken to seems to know this series, and yet it has an _Overwhelmingly Positive_ review score on Steam.
 This series is near and dear to my heart, and manages a complex narrative that begs to be examined in detail.
-There's strong implication that the creator, Etherane, is trans and plural themselves (though they are not a very public person, so don't expect to find evidence of this anywhere), and it shows in the painful, evocative writing.
+The creator, Etherane, is likely (based on developer commentary) trans and plural themselves (though they are not a very public person, so they offer no explicit confirmation), and it shows in the painful, evocative writing.

 "Charlotte Wiltshire is an unreliable narrator."